Last Updated on Sep 29, 2025 by Kurt Dunphy

 • Primarily focused on enterprise legal teams; may not suit smaller firms.

-• Potentially steep learning curve for non-litigation lawyers.
+• Potentially steep learning curve.

 7. Diligen